photon-storage/gw3-doc/docs/api/account/common.md

 The available permissions are admin, read, write, pin, and unpin.
 The admin permission is equivalent to granting all the permissions.

+- **ts**
+  - Required: yes
+  - Description: a query parameter that represents the current unix timestamp
+  - Example: `1688644825`

 Request body

 ```json